statikana/aiowiki/README.md

 # awiki

-A basic asynchronous wrapper for the wikimedia API
+A basic asynchronous wrapper for the wikimedia API.